pi-hole/docs/docs/core/pihole-command.md

 title: The pihole command - Pi-hole documentation
 ---

-Pi-hole makes use of many commands, and here we will break down those required to administer the program via the Command-line Interface.
+Pi-hole makes use of many commands, and here we will break down those required to administer the program via the command-line Interface.

 | Index | Invocation |
  -------------- | --------------